Waterford man fulfills promise to honor friends lost in 1966 house fire

 Now the resting place for the children is complete, also serving as a beautiful reminder that friendship carries on long after we’re gone.

-"I'm so glad it came together like this, on a beautiful day,” said Russako.
+"I'm so glad it came together like this, on a beautiful day,” Russako said.